GlacioHack/xdem/doc/source/biascorr.md

 - **Cons:** Long optimization for a sum of sinusoids.

-The default optimizer for directional biases fits a sum of sinusoids using 1 to 3 different frequencies and keeps the best performing fit, which is useful for periodic along-track errors common to DEMs:
+The default optimizer for directional biases fits a sum of sinusoids using 1 to 3 different frequencies and keeps the best performing fit, which is useful for periodic along-track errors common to DEMs.

 ```{code-cell} ipython3
 :tags: [hide-cell]